-House panel approves dispensaries, edible marijuana, taxes on sales
+House panel OKs dispensaries, edible marijuana, new tax

 Lansing — The House Judiciary Committee touched off a new effort to legalize dispensaries and edible forms of cannabis for medical marijuana patients Tuesday, sending three new bills to the House floor for consideration.